ChuckPierce/personal-website/README.md

 Updated Personal Website
 ------------------------

-This project shows my progress with updating and completing the resign of my personal website and portfolio.
+This project shows my progress with updating and completing the redesign of my personal website and portfolio.